Optimization of conveyance of quantum particles by moving potential well

-Quantum effect on particle conveyance with potential trap is also an important subject.
+Among these problems of real-time dynamics, quantum effect on particle conveyance with potential trap is also an important subject.
 Wu and Niu studied motion of BEC on an optical lattice~\cite{Wu-NiuNJP2003}.
-Conveyance of electron by surface acoustic wave has been discussed extensively~\cite{Tarucha2011,Byeon2021,APL119-2021}.
+Conveyance of electrons by surface acoustic waves has been discussed extensively~\cite{Tarucha2011,Byeon2021,APL119-2021}.
 Coherent transport of a single electron across an array of quantum dots has been studied~\cite{Fujita2017coherent,Mills2019shuttling,Yoneda2021coherent,Tarucha2022}.
-Control and visualization of atomic motion have been extensively developed by Ohmori group~\cite{Ohmori2013,Ohmori2016,Ohmori2018ACR,Ohmori2018PRL,Ohmori2020,Ohmori2022,Ohmori2023PRL,Ohmori2023arxiv}.
+Control and visualization of atomic motion have been extensively developed by Ohmori and coworkers~\cite{Ohmori2013,Ohmori2016,Ohmori2018ACR,Ohmori2018PRL,Ohmori2020,Ohmori2022,Ohmori2023PRL,Ohmori2023arxiv}.
 Quantum processors using optical tweezers to transport neutral atoms are expected to realize fault-tolerant quantum computation~\cite{QuEra2022,QuEra2023,Ohmori2022}.
-Particle conveyance is also important process in the ion-trap type quantum manipulation~\cite{Cirac1995,Quantinuum2021,Quantinuum2023}.
-Theoretical study for the particle conveyance has been done in a simple case~\cite{Conveyance0}.
+Particle conveyance is also an important process in the ion-trap type quantum manipulation~\cite{Cirac1995,Quantinuum2021,Quantinuum2023}.
+Theoretical study of the particle conveyance has been done in a simple case~\cite{Conveyance0}.

-For the manipulation of particles trapped by a potential-well quantum mechanically, properties of dynamics in real space and real time are important.
+For the manipulation of particles trapped by a potential well, properties of dynamics in real space and real time are important.
 The conveyance with a sudden change of velocity to a constant velocity was studied for a case to carry up a particle from a low-energy region to a high-energy region through a slop of potential energy~\cite{Conveyance0}.
 In the case of conveyance with a constant velocity in a flat space, the eigenstates are the same in the rest frame and the moving frame.
 The amount of the escape comes only from the redistribution of populations at the initial and final points because of no acceleration during the motion.
 In the case of carrying up from a low-energy region to a high-energy region, the particle can escape to the low-energy region by quantum tunneling.
-When the particle moves along the slope of potential energy, the particle drops off from the trapping potential with a nonzero probability given by a tunneling process.
+That is, when the particle moves along the slope of potential energy, the particle drops off from the trapping potential with a nonzero probability given by a tunneling process.
 In a fast velocity, the escape at the starting point is large while the escape due to the tunneling is small, and the optimal condition of the velocity was studied~\cite{Conveyance0}.